 Know the Risk Factors

-In addition to the risks posed by COVID, some other risk factors for acute respiratory distress include:
+Other risk factors for acute respiratory distress include:

 - Chronic obstructive pulmonary disease (COPD)